Wyo VB Lecture Notes - Objects, Methods, & Properties

 the button.

-button on the interface of the form.
+- When a user clicks a button a click event causes the button's Click method to execute.
 For example, the following method named btnExit_Click causes the program to end when the user clicks

 this button: